-The Broadcast and Operational Meteorology Program (BOMP) provides a student with a wide variety of meteorology courses.
+The Broadcast and Operational Meteorology Program (BOMP) is for those who need more meteorological training and wish to take those classes online.
 The program is designed for individuals working as broadcast meteorologists who need additional formal education in meteorology.
-While the vast majority of our BOMP students are television or radio weathercasters, we do have many others enrolled who are in other fields.
-Newspaper reporters, educators, military personnel, National Weather Service employees, and private sector meteorologists, as well as general hobbyists, are enrolled.
-While it is designed to complement weather training received in the military, military meteorological training is not a requirement for the program.
-This program is for anyone seeking to further develop skills in operational, applied meteorology.
+While the vast majority of our students are television or radio weathercasters, we do have many others enrolled such as newspaper reporters, educators, military personnel, National Weather Service employees and private sector meteorologists, as well as general hobbyists.
+While the program is designed to complement weather training received in the military, military meteorological training is not a requirement for the program.
+This is for anyone seeking to further develop skills in operational, applied meteorology.